sumin-Ma/GALAMOST/docs/constraint-external_interaction.rst

 .. py:class:: ExternalForce(all_info, group)

-   initializes an external force object for a group of particles with system information and particle group.
+   The constructor of an external force object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of charged particles.